zing22845/go-ibd2schema/README.md

 ## Usage

-Just give the parser filepath and file reader of the .ibd file.
+Just give the parser filepath and file reader of the .ibd file of MySQL 8.0 InnoDB tablespace.

 ```go
 func main() {